Z3NTL3/ProxyBeast/README.md

 - ### Installation

     There are two possible ways to install our software.
-To build from stratch yourself, using ``Go`` tools.
+To build from scratch, using ``Go`` tools.
 Or to install from a packaged installer.

+    #### Precompiled installers and or executables

     | Platform      | File | Type |
     | ----------- | ----------- | ----------- |